 A Clearview Backlash

 However, there are questions over who actually has accesses to Clearview AI’s technology.
 Companies that aren’t law enforcement organizations, like Walmart, Macy’s, and the NBA have appeared on the company’s list of clients, according to TechCrunch.
 And then there’s the Times’ report of how a New York billionaire used the technology to find the identity of the man his daughter was dating (it turned out to be a San Francisco venture capitalist).

 The backlash against Clearview AI was swift.
 Tech giants like Facebook and Google filed cease and desist orders against the company, and the attorney general of New Jersey called for a moratorium on the use of Clearview AI in his state.

 The Department of Homeland Security also called for a temporary moratorium on use of the technology, saying the potential for abuse is just too high.
-Among the reasons that DHS cited for halting the use of facial recognition is a recent study from the National Institute of Science and Technology that concluded that false positives for Asian and black faces was 100 times more likely than for white faces.
+Among the reasons that DHS cited for halting the use of facial recognition is a recent study from the National Institute of Standards and Technology that concluded that false positives for Asian and black faces was 100 times more likely than for white faces.

 Bans on facial recognition technology are already on the books for local governments, including San Francisco and Oakland in California and Somerville, Massachusetts.
 Vermont Senator Bernie Sanders has also made banning facial recognition a part of his platform to be the Democratic candidate for president.
 (The fact that one of Clearview AI co-founders, Richard Schwartz, was an advisor to Rudy Giuliani and received $200,000 in seed funding from Palantir’s controversial CEO and founder Peter Thiel has also thrust the company into the political sphere.)